jimmy181211/jimmy181211/README.md

 **UC San Diego student | Exploring embodied AI, cognitive science, HCI, and energy systems**

 I am exploring intelligent systems, human behavior, physical environments, and real-world problems.
-I enjoy turning these questions into practical projects and prototypes.
+I use software as a tool to turn these questions into practical projects and prototypes.

 ## What I'm Currently Working on

-- Have full ownership of the end-to-end design and development of a user-facing AI chatbot.
-Additional project details are confidential.
+- Taking full ownership of the end-to-end design and development of a user-facing AI chatbot at Philo Homes.
+Additional details are confidential.
-- Building websites for WUYIGE (Daxin) Guangzhou Branch and DaxinSuian.
+- Building commissioned websites for WUYIGE (DAXIN) Guangzhou Branch and DaxinSuian.
-- Continuing to develop the Calmanta, SocketSight software and GlyphTempo website, while preparing them for release through my company, [Gamma Accelerator](https://gammaacc.com/)
+- Continuing to develop Calmanta, GlyphTempo, and SocketSight and prepare them for release.
-- Developing a research paper ("Intro to ML" coursework) that examines why keyboard-based text entry may remain important in the future.
-It provides the research motivation for GlyphTempo.
+- Developing a research paper from my Introduction to Machine Learning coursework.
+Preparing it for publication is part of the course assessment.
+The paper examines why keyboard-based text entry may remain important as input methods evolve, and provides the research motivation for GlyphTempo.
+- Developing GlyphTempo from a typing-training academic proposal created at the JHU portion of the Shorelight Summer AI Institute.
+Planning experiments for fall to evaluate the product's ideas and effects.
 - Deepening my foundations in AI and software engineering.

 ## Selected Projects

 ### [Calmanta](https://gammaacc.com/)

 An approval-first AI companion for reviewing and drafting online replies, with risk classification, local data storage, and human approval before content is sent or posted.
+Developed through Gamma Accelerator.

 ### [GlyphTempo](https://glyphtempo.com/)

 An adaptive English QWERTY typing assessment and practice research prototype.
-It records timing and correction behavior locally and adjusts practice based on evidence from the user's typing sessions.
-I am preparing experiments to evaluate the product’s ideas and effects.
+It grew from a typing-training proposal at Shorelight's JHU program and records timing and correction behavior locally to guide practice.
+Developed through Gamma Accelerator.

 ### [SocketSight](https://github.com/jimmy181211/connection-watcher)